StanislasRigal/Rapid-structural-network-changes-in-bird-communities/README.md

 ## Introduction

 This repository provides R script and data used to assess network changes in French common bird communities between 2001 and 2017, reported in Rigal, S., Devictor, V., & Dakos, V. (2025).
-Rapid structural network changes in bird communities. bioRxiv, 2025-02 (https://doi.org/10.1101/2025.02.14.638220)
+Rapid structural network changes in bird communities. bioRxiv, 2025-02 (https://doi.org/10.1101/2025.02.14.638220).

 ## Prerequisites

 The R scripts have been implemented on R version 4.2.2.
-All the requiered R packages are listed in "packages.R".
+All the required R packages with their version are listed in "packages.R".

 ## Contents

 ### Folder structure

-`output`: provides intermediate datasets contructed along the analysis `raw_data`: contains the initial datasets used to run the whole analysis that came from the French Breeding Bird Survey (STOC-EPS https://www.vigienature.fr/fr/suivi-temporel-des-oiseaux-communs-stoc)
+`output`: provides intermediate datasets constructed along the analysis
+`raw_data`: contains the initial datasets used to run the whole analysis that came from the French Breeding Bird Survey (STOC-EPS https://www.vigienature.fr/fr/suivi-temporel-des-oiseaux-communs-stoc)
-`function_XXX.R`: scripts of functions for the analysis `packages.R`: R packages requiered
+`function_XXX.R`: scripts of functions for the analysis
+`packages.R`: R packages required
 `main_code.md`: R script with explanations

 ### File formats